WinVector/Examples/rebalance/ROC_shape.md

 ![](ROC_shape_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-Here is a similar exaple with which class is diffuse reversed.
+Here is a similar example with which class is diffuse reversed.

 ``` r
 d2 <- beta_example(